Chesterfield and District Joint Crematorium Committee

 27. In order that appropriate arrangements may be made wherever possible, every endeavour should be made to notify the Crematorium Office if a public or military funeral or one at which a large number of persons is expected.

 28. The Joint Committee will not be responsible for any delay or misunderstanding which may occur if instructions are given verbally or by telephone.
 Neither will the Joint Committee accept responsibility for any documents lost or delayed by the Post Office.

-30. No cremation will be permitted to take place except on the written authority of the Medical Referee (Form 10) who must be satisfied that the cause of death has been definitely ascertained and who may in any case decline to allow a cremation without stating a reason.
+30. No cremation will be permitted to take place except on the written authority of the Medical Referee (form Cremation 10) who must be satisfied that the fact and cause of death have been definitely ascertained and who may in any case decline to allow a cremation, giving written reasons to the Applicant.
 The Medical Referee will, before allowing the cremation, examine the application and certificates and ascertain that they are such as are required by these Regulations and that adequate inquiry has been made by the persons giving the certificates.
 He/she may make any inquiry with regard to the application and certificates that he/she may think necessary.

 32. No cremation shall be allowed to take place unless:

 (a) A Certificate of Medical Attendant in form Cremation 4 has been given by a registered medical practitioner giving the cause of death; or